rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 ## Conclusion

-I hope this blog post gave you a good insight into how to separate mayor concerns within your software.
+I hope this blog post gave you a good insight into how to separate major concerns within your software.
 As you might have read at the beginning of this blog post, this will be the first one of my blog series.
 The following blog posts will take a deep dive into: